valschmidt/rep/rep-DRAFT_MB.rst

 Parameters
 -----
 A static transform for the `mbes_XX` reference frame will provide nominal lateral and angular offsets from the base_link reference frame.
 However default patch test values for roll, pitch and yaw will be specified as parameters and will be published in MbesInfo messages. on the mbes_XX_info/ topic.
-Nodes using these parameters in real-time must use the info published values as :
+Nodes using these parameters in real-time must use the info published values as these :

 	mbes_XX/correctors:
 		default_roll_bias_deg: 0.0